Jeffchen54/KMP-Kemono-Downloader/README.md

 - Fixed rare discord bug where program appends prefix on url that already contains https://kemono in it
 - Max thread count of 20 implemented
 - Fixed cases where failed downloads were not being registered even though failures were being written to log
+* Correction to all services from non discord services made.
+0.5.5 is for all services, documentation was wrong.

 ## Changelog 0.5.4:
 - Added experimental download mode